Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 The basalt column canyon and Fláajökull glacier

 In the canyon, I could see beautiful basalt columns.
-I was so glad that it was sunny as the sunshine, even though it is low in the sky in January, beautifully lit up the canyon and the glacier.
+I was so glad it was sunny, as the low January sunshine beautifully lit the canyon and the glacier.

 Crawling into the ice cave in Fláajökull glacier